Modularium/Agent-NN/Roadmap.md

 Prompt:
+This document contains historic planning notes.
+The current roadmap is maintained in `docs/roadmap.md` with the detailed checklist in `ROADMAP.md`.
 Thoroughly analyze the GitHub repository EcoSphereNetwork/Agent-NN.
 Clone the repository and use the roadmap.md as a step-by-step guide to develop the application.
 Ensure precise and systematic implementation of each step outlined in the roadmap, aligning with the project's objectives.
 Maintain a detailed record of all changes made during the development process.
 Write in english.